DrPintoThe2nd/SCINKD/README.md

 ```
 bash scinkd_v0.2.sh hap1.fasta.gz hap2.fasta.gz
 ```
-For example, to run the pipeline on a larger squamate genome (2.5Gb) on a machine with 24 available threads, the command would look like this:
+For example, to run the pipeline on a squamate genome on a machine with 12 available threads and 16Gb of available RAM, the command would look like this:
 ```
-bash scinkd_v0.1.sh Anniella_stebbinsi_HiFi_2024.asm.hic.hap1.fasta.gz Anniella_stebbinsi_HiFi_2024.asm.hic.hap2.fasta.gz
+bash scinkd_v0.2.sh Anniella_stebbinsi_HiFi_2024.asm.hic.hap1.fasta.gz Anniella_stebbinsi_HiFi_2024.asm.hic.hap2.fasta.gz
 ```